 A staple of Chinese cuisine is fried rice.
 What I love most about it is that people have so many different ways of crafting this dish.
+There’s a rice-less fried rices just like in cauliflower fried rice and variations from other cultures like kimchi fried rice.
 I have had so many variations over the years – some I loved and some that were just okay.
 I’ve seen this dish made with chicken, fish, veggies, and eggs.
 It is also a dish that takes little time to make.
 Whenever I need a quick dinner and am craving something Asian, this is my go to recipe.
 I usually take whatever I have in my fridge and throw it in.
 My favorite ingredients to use are eggs, Chinese sausage, and frozen veggies.

 Ingredients, Substitutions & Adjustments